All Episodes

 You're right.

-I was there for H1N1, I was there for Ebola, which by the way, is a much more than a lot of people.
+I was there for Ebola, which, by the way, is a much better virus.

-Uh Governor Chris Christie was uh in New Jersey at the time I was working uh with him with the Ebola virus.
+I was working with him with the Ebola virus.

 We had a person who he quarantined right at the airport.

-People are truly uh frightened, anxious, they can't get the right information.
+They can't get the right information.

-Uh and there's something about isolating people.
+And there's something about isolating people.

-You're quarantined, you can't touch anyone else, so you can't get near anyone else.
+You can't get near anyone else.

-It's also psychologically really difficult to deal with.
+It's also psychologically, really difficult to deal with.

-You know, first it was a bad flu, now it's young people can get it.
+You know, first it was a bad flu.

 So I think you put all of that together in this politically charged atmosphere, and it's fire through dry grass.